Open Gearing / Gears

 - Double-enveloping has curved teeth as well, but has a concave-shaped worm that wraps partially around the gear.
 This type has the highest load capacity and shock resistance.

 Transmit power between shafts with axes that intersect at an angle.
 These gears have teeth cut on an angular or conical surface, and typically have a 20 degree pressure angle.
 They produce a thrust load on both shafts.
+There are four basic types of configurations:

 - Spiral: Have curved teeth at an angle for smooth contact.
 Capable of higher torque loads and speeds when compared to straight bevel gears.